Yesterday's Applause

 in this world of hyperbole

-and alternate reality;
+and alternate reality:

-and lost my innocence of youth;
+I lost my innocence of youth:

 when lies superseded the truth.

-For as a child, to calm my fright
+For, as a child, to calm my fright,

 I'm told of God and Santa Claus;

-but both stories are full of flaws,
+but both stories are full of flaws:

 and broken wings can't achieve flight.

-Time speeds up as it slips away,
+Time speeds up as it slips away:

-there's never enough time for play.
+there is never enough for play.

-My eyes have dimmed to candlelight,
+My eyes have dimmed in my twilight:

 and I begrudgingly agree

-that I now need glasses to see;
+that I now need glasses to see:

-I've learned it doesn't require a sleuth
+I've learned that you don't need a sleuth

-to figure out truth from untruth;
+to figure out truth from untruth:

-and yet, I view life through hindsight,
+and yet, I view life through hindsight

-recalling Yesterday's applause.
+reliving Yesterday's applause.

 I often wish I could press pause;